Chris O'Keefe: Personal life

 O'Keefe grew up in the St George area of Sydney where he began attending St Joseph's Catholic School in Oatley in 1994.
+He later attended Waverley College, graduating in 2006.

 He married sports broadcaster Yvonne Sampson in October 2018 at Bowral, New South Wales.
 They had announced their engagement the previous year after dating for more than three years.
 Their son was born in March 2022.